Using OpsChain

 opschain change show-logs --change-id xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx --follow

-As you can see, the WAR file to deploy remained the same, but the target instance reflects the value from the prod_properties.json.
+As you can see, the WAR file to deploy remained the same, but the target instance reflects the value from the prod_properties.json

-The --follow argument added here means that the OpsChain CLI will continue showing the logs from the change until it completes.
+argument added here means that the OpsChain CLI will continue showing the logs from the change until it completes.
 If the change has already finished, the command works identically as if that argument was omitted.

 Change the WAR file to deploy

-As mentioned earlier, the war file to deploy is contained in the properties.json file in the project Git repository.
+file in the project Git repository.
 Editing and committing the updated file would allow the war file name to be overridden.
-Alternatively, an override value for the war_file property can be added to the project or environment properties.
-Edit the project properties and add the war_file property:
+Alternatively, an override value for the war_file

 opschain project edit-properties